ThinkDataEd/curriculum/docs/unit1/practicum2.md

 * A graphical representation that shows an association was created.

-* An answer and a justification for the answer to the statistical question are presented.
+* An answer and a justification for the answer to the statistical investigative question are presented.

 * A justification includes mention of statistics concepts learned thus far.
 For example, “The variables are…” ; **<u>AND</u>** it includes acknowledgment of variability.
 For example, “There are